 Product Owner: the things they often don’t mention

 Having an effective Product Owner (PO) on software development projects is a hugely useful and important role, whether using Agile or other methods.
-The way the PO is described, especially by many promoting some Agile methods, is ambitious.
+The way the PO is described, especially by many promoting some Agile methods, is at best ambitious.
 In many circumstances, it may not even be close to possible.
 Pretending we have one when we don’t (by the measures below) is going to be a real challenge.

 The Product Owner Role (as commonly defined in Agile methods)